|Putting the glass in the stock mortise — it's better to have too much than too little.|

 Most fiberglass and wooden stocks require little preparation other than scraping any paint or built-up finish from the inletting to allow the bedding compound to adhere to the stock.
 However, the plastic stocks that are so popular today need to be roughed up to give the bedding compound something to adhere to as the bedding does not stick well to plastic stocks.
 I often drill small holes that angle away from the action to allow the compound to get into the holes and keep the compound in place.

 If no recesses are to be filled other than the recoil lug area, begin by putting some compound approximately half the size of a dime into the recoil lug area, but only toward the rear of the cutout.
 While you can certainly fill the recoil lug area full of the compound, it serves no purpose other than to waste bedding compound and add weight to the stock.
 Place the bedding compound to imitate where the manufacturer has placed the compound.
-Free

-Floating the Barrel
+Floating the Rifle Barrel

 Most shooters and hunters know all about free floating barrels, but there are differences of opinions as to where the free float should begin.
 Some gunsmiths bed only the action, allowing the barrel to float full length, while others will glass the action and the front cylinder of the barrel and allow the remaining barrel to free float.
 Much of this is personal preference and what the gunsmith or shooter has deemed the most accurate from their own experience.
 I've seen both perform well.